antronerds/r2-tutorials/docs/Principle_Components_Analysis.md

 1. The next window presents a set of fields where specific settings of the clustering algorithm used can be set.
-Leave all the settings at their default and click �next�.
+Leave all the settings at their default and click "next".
 2. Click to plot the PCA result.
 3. You now see a plot of the of the first 2 principle components.
 In the adjustable settings box, al the combinations principle